bikisaikia/ardue/Add-New-Arduino-Board.md

 # Adding a New Arduino Board to Ardublockly

-As long as the board you would like to add is supported by the Arduino IDE, adding support within Ardublockly is a simple task and only two files need to be modified:
+As long as the board you would like to add is supported by the Arduino IDE, adding support within Ardublockly is a simple task that only required two files to be modified:

 * `ardublocklyserver/compilersettings.py`: Needs a new entry onto the `ServerCompilerSettings.__arduino_types` dictionary.
 * `blockly/generators/arduino/boards.js`: Needs a new entry in the `Blockly.Arduino.Boards.profiles` object.